Martha Pinson / "Power" (Kerry Hayes)

 Unless otherwise stated, meetings are usually held at:

-*Please check the noticeboard inside for room # on the day.*
+*Please check for room # on the day.*

 Notes to past NYSSN meetings can be found in the Members ARCHIVES page.

-Non-members are welcome to audit a meeting if they are unsure about joining the network.
+Non-members can request to audit a meeting if they are unsure about joining the network.

 Please contact us if you are attending for the first time.